What is a myelogram?

 - Tell your provider if you have a history of bleeding disorders or are taking any blood-thinner (anticoagulant) medicine, aspirin, or other medicines that affect blood clotting.
 You may need to stop these medicines before the procedure.

-- Give your healthcare provider a list of all prescribed and over-the-counter medicines, and all herbs, vitamins, and supplements that you are taking.
+- Give your provider a list of all prescribed and over-the-counter medicines, herbs, vitamins, and supplements that you're taking.

 If you have the procedure as an outpatient, you may be asked to stay in the hospital for several hours afterward.
 Plan to have another person drive you home.

-Your healthcare provider may give you other instructions on what to do before the procedure.
+Your provider may give you other instructions on what to do before the procedure.

 What happens during a myelogram?